Christmas and New Year Offer thumbImage

 The common misconceptions about the generation MLM plan are:

-• It is “just unilevel.”
-In Generation plans, new generations start when leaders hit a set rank, not only by level depth.
+• It is “just unilevel”: In a Generation plan, a new generation starts when a leader reaches a set rank, not by level depth.

 Disclaimer: Global MLM Software do not endorse any companies or products mentioned in this article.
 The content is derived from publicly available resources and does not favor any specific organizations, individuals or products.